Tim Sheehy: Business career

 In 2014, Sheehy founded the company Bridger Aerospace.
 Headquartered in Belgrade, Montana, it has provided aerial firefighting services in 24 states and two Canadian provinces.
 Upon founding the company, Sheehy was its only pilot, operating one plane and assisting ranchers with tracking cattle.
 In 2024, Sheehy resigned as Bridger's CEO to focus on his Senate campaign.
 The company was facing a dire financial situation: it had lost $77.4 million in 2023 and $20.1 million in the first four months of 2024.

 In 2015 Sheehy spun off a portion of Bridger Aerospace that develops aerial surveillance and imaging systems to form Ascent Vision Technologies (AVT).
 The company specializes in jamming enemy drones, for the ultimate goal of shooting them down.
 AVT's technology was used to shoot down an Iranian drone in 2019.
 In 2020, AVT was acquired by CACI International for $350 million, netting Sheehy $75 million.
+In 2024, two former employees sued Sheehy, his brother, and their company Bridger Management, alleging that the Sheehys forced the two to sell off stock before the acquisition, which would have been worth about $3 million after the sale.

 In 2020, Sheehy co-founded the Little Belt Cattle Company with Greg Putnam, another former Navy SEAL, who runs the day-to-day operations of the nearly 20,000-acre working cattle ranch, which borders over 500,000 acres of national forest.
 The company manages its own supply chain of sustainably raised Montana beef.
 In 2021, Sheehy received the nonprofit Montana Land Reliance's Conservation Award for "working to ensure the ranch 'will remain scenic and open space in perpetuity.'"